Thomsch/tellina_user_experiment/experiment_design_doc.md

 ## Risks and Concerns
 - Scalability.
+  - Is using Flask the right approach for the server side?
+  - Hosting flask on the dev server will not scale well, will have to host on a WSGI server.
+  - Have to ensure good runtime for logging code and verification code.
 - User file system safety.
   - **The client task interface does not guarantee that the user's file system will be safe from misused commands.
 The only directory that can be rolled